Dissecting a 30 kpc galactic outflow at $z \sim$ 1.7: Discussion

 We perform the same analysis for the maximum outflow velocity $\mathrm{V_{max}}$.
 For {\rcsa}, this corresponds to the $\mathrm{95^{th}}$ percentile velocity ($V_{95}$) of the outflow component of {\feii} and {\mgii} absorption lines.
 We compare these measurements with that from: \begin{itemize} \item \citet{heckman2016implications}, where $\mathrm{V_{max}}$ is the velocity of the bluest part of the absorption lines Si II 1260{\AA}, C II 1334{\AA}, and C II 1036{\AA} before it reaches the continuum from a sample of extreme star-burst galaxies at $0.4\leq z \leq 0.7$. \item \citet{chisholm2016shining}, where $\mathrm{V_{max}}$ is the outflow velocity of the Si II 1260 {\AA} line at the 90 percent of the continuum of the same sample of galaxies in the previous paragraph. \item \citet{Perrotta2021ExtStarburstOutflows}, where $\mathrm{V_{max}}$ is the 98$\rm{^{th}}$ percentile velocity for {\mgii} in a sample of massive compact starburst galaxies at $z\sim 0.4 - 0.7$. \end{itemize}

+We caution the reader that different literature measurements use different definition of $\mathrm{V_{max}}$, as described above.
+To simplify comparing these new observations with literature measurements,we adopt $V_{95}$ as the maximum outflow velocity.
 We plot $\mathrm{V_{max}}$ as a function of SFR in Figure \ref{fig:SFR_Vout_Vmax}, panel (c).
 The straight dashed line is the best-fit line of the literature measurements.
 The majority of the measurements for the {\feii} and {\mgii} from {\rcsa} are similar to the scatter from the literature sample.
 However, the {\rcsa} points are below the best-fit line.
 The {\feii} and {\mgii} maximum outflow velocities from the counter arc are offset from the best-fit line of the literature data points by $\approx$ -0.46 dex and -0.41 dex, respectively.
 We subtract the straight line from all the measurements to obtain the residual maximum outflow velocities.
 Figure \ref{fig:SFR_Vout_Vmax}, panel (d), shows the KDEs for the residual outflow velocities of the literature measurements (black curve), {\feii} (cyan curve), and {\mgii} (blue curve), respectively.
 These distributions show a similar trend to what is observed for the median outflow velocity.
 The {\feii} and {\mgii} KDEs medians are skewed to the negative side of the peak of the literature distribution by -0.3 dex and -0.2 dex for {\feii} and {\mgii}, respectively.
 In one galaxy, the width of the scatter or total scatter is $\approx$ 0.9 dex, which is similar to the total scatter of the literature data points from many galaxies at the lower redshifts that is $\approx 1.05$ dex.